 Information on Functional Skills support and testing

-At FW Solutions, we are working closely with our awarding organisations Pearson and NCFE and Ofqual to make sure learners are supported with functional skills maths, English and ICT during this uncertain time.
-We are working to bring together a variety of resources that are available on our website to help you continue your learning and development in these areas.
+At FW Solutions, we are working closely with Ofqual and our awarding organisations Pearson and NCFE to make sure learners are supported with functional skills maths, English and ICT during this uncertain time.
 We understand these are difficult times and there are many challenges ahead and we are doing all we can to keep updated and put measures in place in accordance to the health and safety guidelines to help you progress and achieve your functional skills.
-OFQUAL continue to update their assessment guidance and those learners due to achieve their Functional Skills qualification during the lockdown period will be assessed according to the latest guidelines.

 Supporting the wellbeing and mental health of our learners and employees